johntsaava/financial-task/README.md

 To run the Node.js application, please follow these steps:

 1. Install Node.js and npm on your machine if you haven't already done so.
-2. Provide API urls in .env file.
+2. Create .env file from .env.example and fill it with API URLs.
 3. Open a terminal window and navigate to the root directory of the application.
 4. Run the following command to install the dependencies required by the application: